KDS (company)

-KDS is a SaaS technology provider for online business travel booking and expense management.
-It is also known as the Neo Technology Group (NTG) since its acquisition by American Express Global Business Travel (GBT).
+KDS was a French SaaS software provider for online business travel booking and expense management.
+It was also known as the Neo Technology Group (NTG) after its acquisition by American Express Global Business Travel (GBT) in 2016.

 Yves Weisselberger founded the company in 1994 and served as its CEO until 2011.
 Dean Forbes took the position of CEO after Weisselberger.
-The company is based in Issy-les-Moulineaux, France with additional locations in Germany, United Kingdom, and the United States of America.
+The company was based in Issy-les-Moulineaux, France with additional locations in Germany, United Kingdom, and the United States of America.

-KDS develops Neo, a cloud-based tool which enables business users to search and book complete door-to-door itineraries, instead of the traditional way of booking individual components.
+KDS developed Neo, a cloud-based tool which enables business users to search and book complete door-to-door itineraries, instead of the traditional way of booking individual components.
 Using Neo, employees also manage business expenses through a calendar-based view instead of the common spreadsheet or line-item report approach.
-They also develop Neo1, GBT Mobile and SMP (Supply MarketPlace).
+They also developed Neo1, GBT Mobile and SMP (Supply MarketPlace).
+The Neo product line continued under the American Express Global Business Travel ownership.

 History

 Yves Weisselberger founded KDS in 1994.
 In 2011, Weisselberger stepped down as CEO and chose Dean Forbes as his replacement.
 Weisselberger chose Forbes to take his position because of Forbes's outside perspective.

-KDS launched Neo, a self-booking tool in January 2013.
+KDS launched Neo, a self-booking tool, in January 2013.
 The tool was developed on the concept of booking an entire trip from door to door with a departure location, destination, and required time of arrival.
-The company also partnered with various payment partners to expand payment methods for transactions completed in the booking tool and a variety of travel inventory suppliers beyond air, rail and hotel to connect such as Groundscope, Snapcar, Addison Lee and Booking.com.
+The company also partnered with various payment partners to expand payment methods for transactions completed in the booking tool and a variety of travel inventory suppliers beyond air, rail and hotel to connect such as Groundscope, Snapcar, Addison Lee, and Booking.com.
 In September 2013, KDS signed a five-year contract with Orange, a mobile network operator and internet provider in France, allowing Orange to use Neo for its business.

 On January 29, 2014, the company's booking tool gained access to Renfe Operadora's content.
 KDS gained access after it partnered with SilverRail Technologies.
 The partnership also gave KDS access to North American rail content via Amtrak and Italy with Trenitalia.

-On July 16, 2016, KDS released its latest version of Neo which for the first time combined the functionality of its legacy corporate booking tool, the door-to-door search and calendar-view introduced in Neo under a completely redesigned consumer-grade user interface.
+On July 16, 2016, KDS released its latest version of Neo, which for the first time combined the functionality of its legacy corporate booking tool, the door-to-door search and calendar-view introduced in Neo under a completely redesigned consumer-grade user interface.